ibm-cloud-docs/containers/vpc_subnets.md

 For example, if an {{site.data.keyword.cloud_notm}} service does not support private service endpoints, your worker nodes must be connected to a subnet that has a public gateway attached to it.
 The pods on those worker nodes can securely communicate with the services over the public network through the subnet's public gateway.
 Note that a public gateway is not required on your subnets to allow inbound network traffic from the internet to `LoadBalancer` services or ALBs.

-A public gateway can be attached to or detached from a subnet at any time, and you can enable a public gateway only one subnet per zone.
+A public gateway can be attached to or detached from a subnet at any time, and you can enable a public gateway only for one subnet per zone.
 For more information about public gateways, see the [Networking for Virtual Private Cloud (Gen 1 compute) documentation](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-about-networking-for-vpc#use-a-public-gateway).

 ### Network segmentation
 {: #vpc_basics_segmentation}